-What is a DNS PTR Record?
+What is a PTR Record?

-A DNS PTR record is a pointer to the IP address of a domain name.
-The DNS system maintains these records, which help link the domain name to an IP address.
-These pointers are used in several ways, including to help identify hosts and services on the Internet, as well as to validate email addresses.
+DNS PTR records, more commonly referred to as pointer records, help map an IP address to a hostname by telling an IP client the name of the system assigned to it.
+The DNS system maintains these records, which are used in several ways, including to help identify hosts and services on the Internet, as well as to validate email addresses.

 PTR records are used in two main ways: